 GeneCards Summary for WNK4 Gene

 WNK4 (WNK Lysine Deficient Protein Kinase 4) is a Protein Coding gene.
-Diseases associated with WNK4 include pseudohypoaldosteronism, type iib and pseudohypoaldosteronism.
-Among its related pathways are Diuretics Pathway, Pharmacodynamics and Ion channel transport.
-GO annotations related to this gene include protein serine/threonine kinase activity.
-An important paralog of this gene is NRBP1.
+Diseases associated with WNK4 include Pseudohypoaldosteronism, Type Iib and Pseudohypoaldosteronism, Type Iie.
+Among its related pathways are Ion channel transport and Diuretics Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is WNK1.